NeroDCD/JS-Fundamentals-CrashCourse/README.md

 **Link to the tutorial:** <a href="https://www.youtube.com/watch?v=Ihy0QziLDf0&list=PLZPZq0r_RZOO1zkgO4bIdfuLpizCeHYKv" target="_blank">JavaScript tutorial for beginners 🌐.</a>

 ---
-This repository is a compilation of my JavaScript learning outputs.
-The project was developed following the "JavaScript tutorial for beginners 🌐" by `Bro Code`.
-This course is a combination of individual videos from the JavaScript playlist.
-I will attempt to finish some parts of the tutorial daily, steadily building my skills and understanding of JavaScript
+This repository represents an ongoing effort to compile my JavaScript learning outcomes.
+The project is based on the "JavaScript tutorial for beginners 🌐" by Bro Code.
+I plan to complete portions of the tutorial daily, progressively enhancing my JavaScript skills and knowledge.

 **Note:** As part of my learning journey, I have implemented, modified, and added various components and styles to explore and solidify my understanding of JavaScript.